 As young as 3-years old kids should be included in their care.
 From a medication standpoint this might be as simple as having your child put a sticker on a chart that is used to keep track of when medications have been given.
 If you are using tooktake labels, this might be having your child take off the sticker.

-Then ideally by early adolescence they are comfortable and confident in taking over their daily medications.
+Ideally by early adolescence they are comfortable and confident in taking over their daily medications.

 Most importantly don’t forget that a child’s motivation may change over time.
 While you don’t want to be a nag, it’s important to find a way you can communicate to ensure they are still taking their medications and doing it correctly.
 Don’t try to be sneaky.
 Let them know that you will occasionally check their medication and it’s okay if they forget sometimes.
 Tooktake labels would be a great way to help them remember if they took a dose and for you to do a quick check if they are taking it.